 This is the bridge that you will cross into the town for all the lovely local shops, cafes and pubs.

 Andrew's House is very stylish but also feels like a home-from-home.

-This is a real home-from-home - you will feel very welcome.
+Andrew's House is really homely and you will feel very welcome.

-This is the exceptionally spacious master bedroom with dual-aspect windows overlooking the river Barle.
+This is the exceptionally spacious master bedroom has dual-aspect windows overlooking the river Barle.

 This property is great for a family holiday - children are made very welcome with plenty of toys and games to enjoy.